Lucille Ball Finds Her Niche, Prefers Lilac, Dates Henry Fonda, Stuns Desi with Her Beauty, and Loves Being a Mom.

 Lucy always prided herself on having a strong moral code.
 In her own words,

 “I’ve always known right from wrong and I’d like to know how I learned this, to make sure my kids do.”

-3. She Was a "B" Actress
+3. Lucy Was a "B" Actress

-4. She Loved Lilacs
+4. She Loved Lilac